 But before you can understand how this text ties together the two testaments, you must first understand the huge promise which Matthew’s gospel shows that Jesus Christ has fulfilled.
 It is a cord of at least three distinct strands.
 Each strand strengthens the whole.
 The three strands of this promise is that One who is the seed of the woman, the seed of Abraham and the seed of David will crush the head of the Serpent, bless all the nations of the earth and rule as King forever.

-This message is the second in a series of six that seek to develop this summarizing sentence about the Bible:
+This message is the third in a series of six (click here for message 1 and here for message 2) that seek to develop this summarizing sentence about the Bible:

 The Bible is the story of a God who makes a special promise about a special person who creates a special people to live in a special place with Him forever.